ManikeshYBoyini/Gesture-Recognition-Project/README.md

 - **Keras**: 3.4.1

 ## Conclusions
-After testing various models, **Approach 3 - Experiment 6 (MobileNetV2 with transfer learning)** proved to be the best choice.
+After testing various models, **Approach 3 - Model 3 (MobileNetV2 with transfer learning)** proved to be the best choice.
 It offers a good balance between accuracy, loss, and computational efficiency:

 - **High Accuracy and Low Loss**: The model achieved 96% accuracy on training data and 88% on validation data, with low loss values (0.12 for training and 0.21 for validation).
 - **Moderate Number of Parameters**: By freezing the initial 100 layers of MobileNetV2, the model uses fewer parameters while still benefiting from transfer learning.